- This exchange cements the fact that Croup and Vandemar decidedly aren't human.

 - The Big Bad the Angel Islington is extremely unnerving as a being so utterly self-obsessed and self-righteous it's gone well past the point of insanity.

-- The BBC radio adaptation had him voiced quite terrifyingly by Benedict Cumberbatch, who manages to switch between his Faux Affably Evil and his Voice of the Legion Villainous Breakdown perfectly.
+- The BBC radio adaptation had it voiced quite terrifyingly by Benedict Cumberbatch, who manages to switch between his Faux Affably Evil and his Voice of the Legion Villainous Breakdown perfectly.

 - The portrayal by Peter Capaldi is just as frightening, especially whenever it shows anger; its face twists back into a near bestial snarl that makes it quite clear it's insane, especially when it screams "They deserved it!